-A content management system is an application which is used to manage your website with ease.
-It helps the user to make dynamic web pages instead of making traditional static web pages by doing coding.
+A content management system is an application that is used to manage your website with ease.
+It helps the user to make dynamic web pages instead of making traditional static web pages by doing the coding.

 In short, with a CMS you can create, edit, and publish web pages to a website without even having the knowledge of CSS or HTML.

 With a good content management system, you can update with web pages on your website without even putting the site down.
 Moreover, with the use of plug-ins, website creativity can be enhanced.

 Kentico vs. WordPress: Comparison across Advantages & Disadvantages